cognitedata/neat/docs/terminology/rules.md

         `timeseries`, `file` , `sequence` and `json`

     !!! info annotate "Data model population rule"
-        The `Rule Type` and `Rule` columns are used to populate the data model using [NEAT graph store](./graph.md).
+        The `Transformation` column are used to populate the data model using [NEAT graph store](./graph.md).
+Currently we only support `RDFPath` query syntax.
-        They are optional, but if used, both must be provided !

     !!! tip annotate "Usage"
         More details on **Information Architect** Profile **Properties sheet**  usage can be found [here](../tutorials/data-modeling-lifecycle/part-1-knowledge-acquisition.md#information-architect-properties)!